 How to Apply for the North Dakota CNA Exam

-Nursing students, graduate nurses awaiting the NCLEX, previously certified nursing assistants, and military-trained medics and other candidates who have not completed nursing aide or other related training may be eligible to challenge the exam.
-CNAs with active certification from another state should apply for endorsement.
+Nursing students, nursing graduates awaiting the NCLEX, previously certified nursing assistants, and military-trained medics and other candidates who have not completed nursing aide or other related training may be eligible to challenge the exam.

 Exam Costs